Modular concept allows for easy system renewal and extension

 Ticketing added to ITCS

-For all these new busses, RET has selected INIT as the supplier of the integrated on-board computer and ticket printer along with MOBILEvario, INITs fare management and clearing system.
+For all these new buses, RET has selected INIT as the supplier of the integrated on-board computer and ticket printer along with MOBILEvario, INITs fare management and clearing system.
 EVENDpc2 (seen on the photo) is the latest generation of the PC-based on-board computer and ticket printer and convinced RET with its superior concept.
 It offers the advantage of easy integration, not only into the existing INIT ITCS but the whole system environment, while providing both full ITCS and ticketing functionality.

 A dedicated payment solution integrated with the EVENDpc2 will create the option that passengers can now also buy bar code paper tickets and pay with all common debit and credit cards (also contactless).
 The EVENDpc2 provides the validators for the OV-chipkaart Ticket System with relevant info via the on-board Ethernet network.
 The on-board network is based on the VDV301 standard (IBIS-IP) which facilitates integration between the on-board computer and the other components in the bus (e.g validators, vehicle gateway, passenger information display, cctv system) and provides RET full flexibility in terms of vehicle equipment.